Young Scholars Past Projects

 Obtaining sustainable clean drinking water in the developing world is a social, environmental and engineering challenge.
 Sustainable projects must consider social, energy, environmental, and economic aspects.
 Without consideration of these factors in the context of the population to be served, the long‐term success of any drinking water system will be unlikely.
 Unfortunately, there are many examples of systems installed in developing communities that were unsuccessful simply because they were socially unacceptable, cost prohibitive to own and maintain, and/or difficult to repair with locally available materials.
 Successful systems will use readily‐available local materials, be affordable to own and operate, simple to install and maintain, and reliable.
 Ideally, they will operate at a cost benefit to the users.

-This summer's Young Scholars will be challenged to construct preliminary designs for provision of clean drinking water to the community of La Margarita, Ecuador.
+This summer's Young Scholars were challenged to construct preliminary designs for provision of clean drinking water to the community of La Margarita, Ecuador.
 La Margarita, a community of approximately 350 residents, with many of the challenges associated with lack of adequate water and sanitary services.
 The residents consume water from the nearby polluted Los Tintos River with little or no treatment.
 Living in homes without plumbing, the most common pollutant in the River is human waste.
 In a recent public health survey, residents of La Margarita commonly reported experiencing illnesses such as headaches, stomach cramping, and diarrhea 10 or more times per month, with children most frequently suffering.